 6. You Are My Sunshine by Jimmie Davis

 It all started as a song that ordinary people can sing wherever they are.
-Today, You are My Sunshine is one of American pop music’s most commercially-programmed musical pieces.
+Today, You are My Sunshine is one of American pop music’s most commercially programmed musical pieces.
 If you were to compare the song that we hear today to that of the original version in 1939, you’ll know that its country music identity has already been lost through countless renditions and covers.

-Regardless, there’s no arguing the impact of this song in the growth of country music in the US.
+Regardless, there’s no arguing the impact of this song on the growth of country music in the US.
 In fact, it would be very difficult to imagine American country music without this song.
 That’s why all country artists make it a personal objective to learn the song by heart.
 Accomplishing this objective using your guitar is a lot easier than it looks because of the song’s simple structure.

-7. I Walk the Line by Johnny Cash
+7. I Walk The Line by Johnny Cash

 This song has one of the most playful intros for the guitar.
 It’s proof of Johnny Cash’s mastery of his favorite musical instrument.
 And while beginners can always play this 1956 country classic with a more relaxed strumming technique, only a modified arpeggio can give you the exciting basslines of the song.
-This is a country music that you can expect to improve your fingerpicking skills.
+This is a country music song that you can expect to improve your fingerpicking skills.

-Of course, absolute newbies can always focus more on the down and up strokes of the strumming technique.
+Of course, absolute newbies can always focus more on the down and upstrokes of the strumming technique.
 The original song’s tempo has a moderate speed.
 However, beginners can always whittle it down until they can find the groove that works best for them.
 Such a country song with a hip sound is perfect for anyone who loves carefree music to while away the time.

-8. Ring of Fire by Johnny Cash
+8. Ring Of Fire by Johnny Cash

 Here’s another Johnny Cash song that is worth including in your collection of must-learn country songs.
 It sits on the 27th spot of the all-time greatest country songs and is also number 87 on the all-time greatest songs of Rolling Stones.
 Like many songs of the 1960s, Ring of Fire only lasts about two-and-a-half minutes.
 This is perfect for guitar learners who may have the attention span of a preschooler.

 There’s no question that the song’s chords are simple and easy.
 However, playing the notes will require more than a basic knowledge of the chords.
 This song is best played using a combination of arpeggio and strumming techniques.
-It is critical that you have excellent finger coordination to hit the correct string.
-Such basics are important to playing any song on the guitar.

-9. King of the Road by Roger Miller
+9. King Of The Road by Roger Miller

 It would be a mistake to think that only diehard country fans will appreciate this 1964 song by Roger Miller.
 As a matter of fact, this country song is one of the very few country hits that are recognized as crossover greats.
-Fans of pop, rock, soul, R&B, and even reggae have a special affinity for the fun melodies of the song.
+Fans of pop, rock, soul, R&B and even reggae have a special affinity for the fun melodies of the song.
 So popular is King of the Road that countless artists have either covered the piece or tweaked it to give the song their own interpretation.

 It wouldn’t surprise me one bit if you’ll release your own version of this song in the future.
 You can always start by learning the song’s basics.
 Focus your efforts on the song’s catchy rhythm.
 Executing the strumming technique to perfection will come as second nature.

-10. Jolene By Dolly Parton
+10. Jolene by Dolly Parton

 Fans of Dolly Parton know this song by heart.
 It is one of the country superstar’s most covered songs.
 And even her song didn’t win her the Grammy in 1973, it went on to bring home the accolade some 43 years later.
-It was Pentatonix, an a capella group, that won for the song the Best Country Performance plum at the Grammys in 2016.
+It was Pentatonix, an acapella group, that won for the song the Best Country Performance plum at the Grammys in 2016.
 Not too bad for a 4-decade old musical piece.

 Having a capo on the 5th fret should help increase the pitch of the strings.
 You can always forget the capo if you don’t have the high-pitched voice of Parton.
 It’s the strumming of the chords that requires your absolute attention.
 At 110 beats per minute, the song’s tempo can push your wrists and fingers beyond their comfort zone.